 Morgan Stanley Broker Suspended For Unauthorized Trading

-Robert N. Newman of Los Angeles California a stockbroker currently employed by Morgan Stanley Smith Barney has been fined $5,000.00 and suspended from associating with any Financial Industry Regulatory Authority (FINRA) member in any capacity based upon consenting to findings that executed trades in a customer’s account without securing the customer’s permission.
-Letter of Acceptance Waiver and Consent No. 2017056742401 (May 10, 2018).
+Benjamin S. Burton, of Charlestown, West Virginia, a stockbroker formerly registered with Morgan Stanley, has been fined $7,500.00 and suspended for three months from associating with any Financial Industry Regulatory Authority (FINRA) member in any capacity by consenting to findings that he effected trades in a customer’s accounts without the customer’s consent.
+Letter of Acceptance, Waiver and Consent, No. 2016052219202 (Sept.
+7, 2017).

 Guiliano Law Group